over45Codes/onehundred-days-of-code-logs/README.md

 Today's Progress:

 1. One more day ...
 Got my 1 hr min in!
 I did it.
-YES! again - Updated log.md in GitHub profile (@https://github.com/graciicodes)
+YES! again - Updated log.md in GitHub profile (@<https://github.com/graciicodes>)
 2. Posted progress on my Instagram Account (@graciicodes)
-3. Tweeted on Twitter (@https://twitter.com/GraciiCodes) progress to the #100-days-of-code challenge
+3. Tweeted on Twitter (@<https://twitter.com/GraciiCodes>) progress to the #100-days-of-code challenge

-## Thoughts:
+## Thoughts

 Always remember: “Your current situation ...
 Is not your final destination...
 Keep going.
 Seems like we are always in transition, if we are moving forward.
 During this...
 This is when we start to see these very minuscule changes start to shape our future right in front of us". unkown author ..

 Up next: Javascript Course | Section 14: JavaScript Basics!
 1 /15 | 57min !!!
 So Excited 🔥 🔥 🔥

-**Link to work**: My GitHub log repo updated (https://github.com/graciicodes/WebDev/blob/main/README.md)
+**Link to work**: My GitHub log repo updated (<https://github.com/graciicodes/WebDev/blob/main/README.md>)

 ## Author